aaemnnosttv/wp-sqlite-integration/readme.txt

 Probably there are more, I'm afraid.

+== Upgrade Notice ==

+When auto upgrading of SQLite Integration fails, please try manual upgrade via FTP.

 == Changelog ==

+= 1.2 (2013-07-30) =
+* Fixed the patch utility program for using on the Windows machine.
+* Fixed the textdomain error in utilities/patch.php file when uploading the patch file.
+* Changed the manipulation of the query with ON DUPLICATE KEY UPDATE.
+* Fixed the typos in readme.txt and readme-ja.txt.

 = 1.1 (2013-07-24) =
 * Fixed the manipulation of DROP INDEX query.
-* Removed desctructor() from shutdown_hook.
+* Removed destruct() from shutdown_hook.
 * Enabled LOCATE() function in the query string.

 = 1.0 (2013-07-07) =
-First release version of the plugin.
+* First release version of the plugin.

-== Upgrade Notice ==

-When auto upgrading of SQLite Integration fails, Please try manual upgrade via FTP.